Dates: 9/18 - 23, 2017

 For the most part, the Rogue River Canyon is inaccessible other than by boat or on foot along the 42-mile Rogue River National Recreation Trail that follows the river’s north bank from Graves Creek at the canyon’s eastern entrance to Foster Bar at the western portal.
 This trail, embraced within the heart of the Wild Rogue Wilderness, is the focus of our Rogue River Wilderness Hiking Tour in the season ahead.

-The later part of the Rogue River Wilderness tour we will hike the entire 42-mile length of the Rogue Trail from Graves Creek to Foster Bar in four days, and we’ll do so carrying only daypacks—our remaining baggage will be transported from lodge to lodge by boat.
-And, yes, we did say “lodge”, because we’ll spend our three nights along the river trail in a series of backcountry lodges also accessible only by boat and foot.
+On the later part of the Rogue River Wilderness tour we will hike the entire 42-mile length of the Rogue Trail from Graves Creek to Foster Bar in four days, and we’ll do so carrying only daypacks—our remaining baggage will be transported from lodge to lodge by boat.
+And, yes, we did say “lodge,” because we’ll spend our three nights along the river trail in a series of backcountry lodges also accessible only by boat and foot.

 We’ll hike to Black Bar Lodge on Day 4 (9.6 miles), Marial Lodge (14.7 miles) on Day 5, and spend our final overnight at Paradise Lodge (5 miles).
 Early morning of our final day, we’ll hike to Foster Bar (12 miles), and then shuttle back to Medford where the Crater Lake and The Rogue River Wilderness Hiking Tour concludes.